 Toilet paper is from Who Gives a Crap made from recycled paper and whose profits are used to help build toilets in the developing world.

 All of the cleaning and washing products are sourced through Splosh, which is a company set up to minimise the environmental impacts of such products.
 The bottles are refillable with no single use plastic.

 I also work to maintain and encourage biodiversity, including providing habitats for bats and nesting birds (owls amongst many others) as well as leaving areas wild for other animals such as hedgehogs.

-I aim to promote cycling as a healthy and sustainable form of transport.
-I jointly run a children’s cycling club every Saturday morning in Bala, helping youngsters become confident on their bikes and I started a ride to encourage novice cyclists to get on their bikes and get on the road.
-In time, I hope that this will promote cycling in the local area.
+I aim to promote cycling as a healthy and sustainable form of transport and use my bicycle as my main form of transport.
+I jointly run a children’s cycling club every Saturday morning in Bala, helping youngsters become confident on their bikes.